-Our initial results from the trunk tissue analyses show that only Spirotetramat-Enol is found in the bark tissue, 212 and 320 after spraying in Crimson cultivars Crimson cultivar, 14 years old (Fig. 6).
+In our previous report, we showed results from the trunk tissue analyses show that only Spirotetramat-Enol is found in the bark tissue, 212 and 320 after spraying in Crimson cultivars, 14 years old (Fig. 4.A).
 This result shows that the metabolites are moving with the phloem from the leaves to other vine sections.
-One question this does raise is whether the Spirotetramat found in the trunk is easily converted to Enol.
+One question this raises is whether the Spirotetramat found in the trunk is easily converted to Enol.
 We assume that the metabolites flow passively in the phloem and so it is possible that, depending on vine needs, the metabolites could be carried back to the leaves.
 There was no significant difference in the amount of Enol present 212 and 320 days after treatment.
 There was no difference between samples collected in upper and lower portions of the leaves.